 Introvert Problems: Going Out

-I’m a functional introvert, so I can leave for work (I work from home now), run errands and go on most road trips, but if leaving the house is for the sole purpose of socializing in a large group, then it’s an entirely different story because that’s not usually my idea of a good time.
+I can leave for work (I work from home now), run errands and go on most road trips, but if leaving the house is for the sole purpose of socializing in a large group, then it’s an entirely different story because that’s not usually my idea of a good time.
 I will, however, be confronted with certain situations that call for my participation, like family celebrations, holidays, and even some work dinners.

 So, how does my husband, friends, or kids get this introvert out of the house?